nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 ## DNS entries

 In order to use `nixcloud.email` you need to setup your DNS server for your domain.
 Here is the example configuration for `mail.lastlog.de` mailserver.
+Use the command `dnsRecords` to output a list of DNS entries which have to be configured manually - based on your configuration.

 ### Reverse DNS entries